 I've started crying in earnest again.
 Looking a fool, standing there holding a girl's paw, tears pouring down your cheeks.
 I manage a strangled laugh, though it's caught up in a sob.
 Looking fucking crazy.

 Perhaps as an echo from the café, Aurora takes charge.
-She guides me over to my bed, and sits me down on it before settling in next to me and just holding me, arms around my shoulders.
+She guides me over to my bed and sits me down on it before settling in next to me and just holding me, arms around my shoulders.

-It doesn't last long, and doesn't get a tenth as bad as it did at Starry Night, but it still takes me a few minutes to get to the point where I can speak again.
+It doesn't last long, and doesn't get a tenth as bad as the crush of panic at Starry Night, but it still takes me a few minutes to get to the point where I can speak again.
 "Sorry, Aurora."
 I pace myself, so I don't just start babbling again.
 "Didn't mean to do that.
 Just such a mess today.
 My life's a mess, and it all hit at once."

 "Tell me a bit about your life, then," she asks, low voice kind.
 "I want to hear."